Members of the committee:

 Alyne Fortgang is a retired entrepreneur and animal advocate.
 After selling her well-known map company, King of the Road, in 1999, she began working in animal advocacy, volunteering at the Progressive Animal Welfare Society (PAWS) and at WAIF, the animal shelter on Whidbey Island.
 After many years of volunteering at Pasado’s Safe Haven, she joined the Board of Directors.
 In 2006, she co-founded Friends of Woodland Park Zoo Elephants and lead the decade-long effort to retire the elephants at Woodland Park Zoo to an accredited sanctuary.
 She joined HVW in 2017, is on the Advisory Board of World Elephant Alliance and always has various animal related projects in the works.

 Christie Lagally is a long-time advocate for women rights, voting rights and animal protection.
 She is the founder and CEO of Rebellyous Foods, a food production technology company working to make plant-based meat price-competitive with traditional chicken products.
 Ms. Lagally is a mechanical engineer and holder of multiple patents in manufacturing technology.
 She spent much of her career in the aerospace industry working on commercial airplanes and spacecraft in testing, design, and manufacturing at Boeing Commercial Airplanes.
 Previously, Ms. Lagally served as a Senior Scientist for the Good Food Institute uncovering the technical barriers in the development of plant-based meat and clean meat (i.e. cultured meat).
 Ms. Lagally holds Bachelor’s degrees in Organizational Psychology and Mechanical Engineering and a Master’s of Science in Mechanical Engineering.
-In addition to serving on the board of HVW, she is an active member of the National Women’s Political Caucus of Washington, a board member for Pasado’s Safe Haven (a local animal sanctuary in Washington State) and serves as a Washington State Council Member for the Humane Society of the United States.
+In addition to serving on the board of HVW, she is an active member of the National Women’s Political Caucus of Washington, a board member for Pasado’s Safe Haven (an animal sanctuary in Washington State) and serves as a Washington State Council Member for the Humane Society of the United States.